Acting for the 21st Century

 Any questions?

-For more information on our Acting for the 21st Century pathway or if you have any questions about how to apply to ICTheatre, please contact our Enquiries Team on 01273 840 346 or email enquiries@bimm.ac.uk.
+For more information on our Acting For The 21st Century pathway or if you have any questions about how to apply to ICTheatre, please contact our Enquiries Team on 01273 840 346 or email enquiries@bimm.ac.uk.